The Direct Method

-One of the earliest proponents of the a natural method was Lambert Sauveur who set up his own school in the late 1860s.
+One of the earliest proponents of the natural method was Lambert Sauveur who set up his own school in the late 1860s.
 Here he practised asking questions to present and elicit language.
-Another proponent, Felix Franke, argued in his 1884 publication for direct and spontaneous use of the language as learners induce grammatical rules rather than study them.
+Another proponent, Felix Franke in his 1884 publication, argued for direct and spontaneous use of the language as learners induce grammatical rules rather than study them.
 Further, he argued, study of a language requires systematic attention to pronunciation at a low level, as well as miming, demonstration and gesture to teach vocabulary.

 Perhaps the most famous of all direct method proponents was Maximilian Berlitz, though he referred to this method as the Berlitz method.
 Berlitz schools still exist around the world today, although the method has almost certainly changed to incorporate principles that were not a part of the direct method in the early 20th century.
 One principle is stated very clearly on the Berlitz website however: their method is still centred around an L2 environment.

 Despite its initial rise in popularity, the direct method became somewhat distorted in the 1920s.
 In Europe, more explicit grammar instruction found its way into the classroom.
 Meanwhile in the US, a 1923 study suggested that the most valuable use of language lessons in schools was to learn to read.
 Thus reading became increasingly important in the direct method.